-Brie Brenner will be in her seventh season as Head Coach of the Defiance College Volleyball program this fall.
+Brie Brenner will be in her eighth season as Head Coach of the Defiance College Volleyball program in 2019 and her eighth year as the Director of the Defiance Volleyball Club.
 Brenner took over as the head volleyball coach at Defiance on January 17, 2012, bringing strong local ties and a rich volleyball pedigree with her to DC.

 In her first season at the helm of the Purple and Gold volleyball program, Coach Brenner put together a fantastic campaign with the Yellow Jackets.
 The team compiled an overall record of 18-13, which was the best since 2009, and also earned a 6-3 mark in Heartland Collegiate Athletic Conference action that was tops since 2008.
 The squads play ranked it fourth in the conference standings and earned it a birth to the HCAC Tournament, where it advanced to the second round before falling to MSJ.